 - Arrow keys change values.

 - Values are automatically saved when changed, no need to save and exit like other BIOS setups.

 At first glance, users may consider the AMI BIOS a difficult BIOS to use.
 However, after a few minutes, this setup can be changed using only a few keys.

-In the below BIOS screen shots you will notice that all of the information is contained within two pages.
-Although this may make the pages look more complicated, this can also help with locating values you may wish to change.
+In the below BIOS screenshots, you see that all of the information is within two pages.
+Although this may make the pages look more complicated, it helps with locating values you may want to change.

-To navigate the AMI BIOS, the user uses the tab or shift+tab keys to move between each of the available options.
-When highlighted, a user can then change a value by using the left or right arrow keys.
-If the main screen does not contain the settings the user wishes to change, they may switch pages by pressing the alt+p keys.
-These keys are also printed at the bottom of the BIOS setup page.
+To navigate the AMI BIOS, use Tab or Shift+Tab to move between each of the available options.
+When highlighted, a user can then change a value with the left or right arrow keys.
+If the main screen does not contain the settings you want to change, switch pages by pressing Alt+P. These keys are also printed at the bottom of the BIOS setup page.

 Below are example illustrations of the AMI BIOS.
-As can be seen by the below picture, this BIOS screen is divided into three sections.
-The main left section is the area a user will be able to define and change values.
-The top right section will give a user a description of the currently highlighted section, in the below example we have the hour currently highlighted and are getting a description of how to change the time.
+As shown in the picture below, this BIOS screen is divided into three sections.
+The main left section is the area a user can define and change values.
+The top-right section describes the highlighted section, in the example below, the hour is highlighted and displaying how to change the time.
 The final bottom right section is a non-changeable section that gives additional information about the computer hardware.

-Notice: Depending on the manufacturer date of the BIOS, the version, and the manufacturer of the computer or motherboard, you may have more or less options than what is shown below.
+Depending on the BIOS, version, and manufacturer of the computer or motherboard, you may have more or less options than what's shown below.

 Main Screen Example